 This category includes both institutional and recreation lands category, which cover 1.4 percent of the Township's land area.
-Included in this category are Township offices, parks, campgrounds, public access sites, cemeteries, the Lake Ann Camp and Retreat Center, and the Mistwood Golf Course.
+Included in this category are Township offices, parks, campgrounds, public access sites, cemeteries, the Lake Ann Camp and Retreat Center, Eastern Michigan University's The Parsons Center for Arts and Sciences, and the Mistwood Golf Course.
 These sites are shown on the Existing Land Use Map.

-Industrial/Extractive/Transportation
+Industrial/Extractive/ Transportation